 A meal at school acts as a magnet to get children into the classroom.
-Continuing to provide a daily meal to children as they grow helps keep them in school.
-There is wide range of benefits associated with the school feeding, many of which extend beyond the classroom:
+Continuing to provide a daily meal to children helps to keep them in school.
+The benefits of school feeding extend beyond the classroom:

-- Safety Nets: School meals acts as income transfers for the household, helping families to educate their children and protect their food security in times of crisis.
-School meals support healthy development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.
+- Safety Nets: School meals help families to educate their children and protect their food security in times of crisis.
+School meals support development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.

-- Nutrition: In poor countries, school meals are often the only regular and nutritious meals a child receives, acting as an investment in the child’s future.
-Without them, hunger and micronutrient deficiencies can cause irreversible damage to their growing brains and bodies.
-When school meals are combined with deworming and micronutrient fortification, especially when tailored to specific nutritional needs - such as those for adolescent girls - the investment in a child’s future is multiplied.
+- Nutrition: In poor countries, school meals are often the only regular and nutritious meals a child receives.
+They are an investment in the child’s future.
+Without them, hunger and micronutrient deficiencies can cause irreversible damage to their growing bodies.
+When school meals are combined with deworming and micronutrient fortification, especially when tailored to specific nutritional needs - such as those for adolescent girls - that investment is multiplied.

 - Education: A daily school meal provides a strong incentive to send children to school and keep them there.
-They allow children to focus on their studies rather than their stomachs and boost their education by increasing school enrolment and attendance, decreasing drop-out rates, and improving cognitive abilities.
-Programmes can be tailored with the provision of take home rations to target adolescent girls in areas where there is a gender gap.
+It allows children to focus on their studies rather than their stomachs and helps to increase school enrolment and attendance, decrease drop-out rates, and improve cognitive abilities.
+Programmes can be tailored to provide take home rations to target girls in areas where there is a gender gap.

-- Local Agriculture: As often as possible, food is procured locally, which benefits local farmers and the whole community while enhancing the sustainability of the program and makes healthier food baskets
+- Local Agriculture: As often as possible, food is procured locally, which benefits local farmers and the whole community, while enhancing the sustainability of the programme.

 International School Meals Day: 5 March